tatobari/hx711py/README.md

 The 'User' will be the Pro giving the lesson and is intended to be used as a tool to shed light on undesirable habits in beginner golfers.

-The raspberry pi interface runs off the hx711 amplifier and accompanied software for use with the raspberry pi that can be downloaded [here](https://github.com/tatobari/hx711py) or by cloning the repository
+The raspberry pi interface runs off the hx711 amplifier and accompanied software for use with the raspberry pi that can be downloaded [here](https://github.com/tatobari/hx711py) or by cloning this repository.

 ```
 git clone https://github.com/tatobari/hx711py